Britain heralds end of 'cheap labour from Europe' with Brexit immigration system

 Concern over the impact of high levels of immigration from the European Union was one of the key drivers behind Britain’s 2016 vote to leave the bloc and the government has said it plans to bring overall migration numbers down.

-The new system will assign points for specific skills, qualifications, salaries or professions and only give visas to those who have enough points.
-It will come into force from Jan.
-1, 2021 and will treat EU and non-EU citizens the same.
+The new system, in place from Jan.
+1, 2021, will assign points for specific skills, qualifications, salaries or professions and only give visas to those who have enough points.
+It will treat EU and non-EU citizens the same.

+It will mark a sea change for businesses who have grown used to having access to a large pool of EU workers, particularly since 2004 when the accession of several former communist states in central and eastern Europe saw a big influx of migrants coming to Britain to work.

 “We have got a number of routes through the points-based immigration scheme that will enable people to come here with the right kind of skills that can support our country and our economy,” interior minister Priti Patel said.